-106 ENGLISH AS A SECOND
+106 ENGLISH AS A SECOND LANGUAGE VI

-LANGUAGE VIPrerequisite: "C" grade or higher or "Pass" in ESL

-103 or equivalent or assessment
+Prerequisite: "C" grade or higher or "Pass" in ESL 103 or equivalent or assessment

-5 hours lecture, 1 hour laboratory

-Sixth core course in the study of English

-reading, writing and grammar for students

-whose first language is other than English.

-Further develops and adds to skills taught

-in ESL 103.
-Includes advanced reading,

-paragraph and essay writing, grammar and

-sentence structure.
-Software is utilized to

-reinforce reading, writing and grammar skills

-introduced in class.
+Sixth core course in the study of English reading, writing and grammar for students whose first language is other than English.
+Further develops and adds to skills taught in ESL 103.
+Includes advanced reading, paragraph and essay writing, grammar and sentence structure.
+Software is utilized to reinforce reading, writing and grammar skills introduced in class.